 Furthermore, the transfer of property in favor of the nonprofit organization does not need to be made in a notarial deed, as otherwise required under the Civil Code (Código Civil or CC).

+(c) Qualifying Criteria for the Contributor

 From an income tax perspective, the person making a contribution is entitled to the deduct the value of the property contributed, subject to the following limitations:

 (i) Resident corporate taxpayers may deduct the amount of their contributions on an annual basis against their taxable income, subject to a limit equal to the lesser of: the peso equivalent of 20,000 monthly tax units; or, at the taxpayer’s option, either 5% of their net taxable income, 4.8 per thousand of their net equity, or 1.6 per thousand of the value of their tangible assets.
 These values must be taken at year-end and apply even where taxpayers have incurred NOLs.